ahw0/Applicativo-interfaccia-RisiKo/README.md

 The preliminary phase lasts until all the players have armed to add.
 Once each player has finished the number of armies he gets into the game's life.

 It always starts from turn number 1, actually there is also turn 0.
-This is used by database to understand that players who want to participate in the game are over and that you can go to the next stage of preparation.
+This is used by the database to understand that players who want to participate in the game are over and that you can go to the next stage of preparation.
 At this stage, the database randomizes the territories and assigns them to the players (placing 1 armed on each territory), assigns the goals and sets the round that the players have to do (this is not to say the id number player 1 is the First to start).

 ## Positioning phase

 When the preliminary phase is over, the real phase of the game begins.
 It is divided into three parts:

--	**Posizionamento**: the player has the right every turn to enter N armed (calculated on the basis of his territories or a combination of cards) in his territories.
+-	**Posizionamento**: the player has the right every turn to enter N armed (calculated based on his territories or a combination of cards) in his territories.
--	**Combattimento**: you can decide whether or not to attack the enemy territories with your own armies.
+-	**Combattimento**: you can decide whether or not to attack the enemy territories with your armies.
 -	**Spostamento**: you can decide whether or not to move a certain number of armies from one territory to another.
 The positioning screen contains some of the information already seen.

 Additionally:
 -	**N° armate max che si possono inserire**: numeric value that expresses the exact number of armies that the player can enter in one or more of his territories.
 -	**Tipo inserimento**: the player can choose how to get the number of armies by specifying the type of insertion.
 It is divided into:
-     * **Inserimento classico**: the number of armies is calculated by how many the territories occupied by the player divided by three.
+     * **Inserimento classico**: the number of armies is calculated by how many the territories are occupied by the player divided by three.
 Additionally, if the player occupies all the territories of one or more continents, he is entitled to an additional number of armies.
      * **Inserimento combinazione carte**: includes the number of armies calculated by the additional classical addition of additional armaments given by the card combination used by the player.
      ***Note: on the number of armies read the rules of the game.***
 -	**Le tue carte**: cards that have in hand the player.
 For convenience, they are expressed in a single letter (C – Cavalleria, F – Fante, A – Artigliere, J – Jolly).